rolling-scopes-school/tasks/react/modules/tasks/queries.md

 **Acceptance Criteria:**

 - RTK Query or TanStack Query is integrated and configured.
 [10 points]
 - All API calls are made using the chosen query library.
-[10 points]
+[5 points]
 - Proper cache invalidation strategies are implemented.
+[5 points]
+- The cache TTL (time-to-live) is configurable via an environment variable.
 [5 points]

 ### Feature 2: Data Caching and Loading States (**25 points**)